purdue-aalp/gpu-app-collection-public/src/cuda/GPU_Microbenchmark/ubench/core/tensor_bw_half_sm90/README.md

-# Tensor Latency Benchmark - CUTLASS CuTE WGMMA Implementation
+# Tensor Bandwidth Benchmark - CUTLASS CuTE WGMMA Implementation (SM90)

-This directory contains a reimplementation of the tensor core latency benchmark using **CUTLASS CuTE library** with **WGMMA (Warp Group Matrix Multiply-Accumulate)** operations for NVIDIA Hopper (SM90+) GPUs.
+This directory contains a reimplementation of the tensor core bandwidth benchmark using **CUTLASS CuTE library** with **WGMMA (Warp Group Matrix Multiply-Accumulate)** operations for NVIDIA Hopper (SM90+) GPUs.

 ## Overview

-The original `tensor_latency` function used WMMA (Warp Matrix Multiply-Accumulate) API, which is supported on Volta, Turing, Ampere, and later architectures.
+The original `tensor_bandwidth` function used WMMA (Warp Matrix Multiply-Accumulate) API, which is supported on Volta, Turing, Ampere, and later architectures.
 This version replaces the WMMA implementation with CUTLASS CuTE's WGMMA operations, which provide:

 - Native support for Hopper's GMMA (Generalized Matrix Multiply-Accumulate) instructions
 - Warp-group level operations (128 threads instead of 32)